moayyadfaris/susanoo/docs/ENTERPRISE_DATABASE.md

 ## Conclusion

-The Enterprise Database Layer provides a comprehensive foundation for production applications requiring security, performance, and compliance.
+The Enhanced Database Layer provides a comprehensive foundation for production applications requiring security, performance, and compliance.
 All features are designed to be backward-compatible and can be gradually adopted in existing applications.